sohnemann/DIY-CNC-machine/docs/07-electrical-wiring-and-connect-components.md

-## Electrical wiring and connect components
+# Electrical wiring and connect components

-### Main power supply
+## Main power supply

+!!! danger
-**NOTE: THIS PART INCLUDES WIRING OF HIGH VOLTAGE ELECTRICITY THAT CAN BE LETHAL IF NOT DONE PROPERLY.
+    **THIS PART INCLUDES WIRING OF HIGH VOLTAGE ELECTRICITY THAT CAN BE LETHAL IF NOT DONE PROPERLY.
 THE COLORS OF THE CABLES CAN VARY DEPENDING ON REGION/COUNTRY AND YOUR COMPONENTS/PINOUT NUMBERS MIGHT LOOK DIFFERENT.
 BEFORE      YOU CONNECT THE POWER CORD TO THE POWER OUTLET, YOU MUST CONSULT WITH A LICENSED ELECTRICIAN TO MAKE SURE THAT EVERYTHING IS PROPERLY WIRED AND THAT IT IS IN LINE WITH YOUR LOCAL LEGISLATIONS.**

-!!! danger
-    THIS PART INCLUDES WIRING OF HIGH VOLTAGE ELECTRICITY THAT CAN BE LETHAL IF NOT DONE PROPERLY.
-THE COLORS OF THE CABLES CAN VARY DEPENDING ON REGION/COUNTRY AND YOUR COMPONENTS/PINOUT NUMBERS MIGHT LOOK DIFFERENT.
-BEFORE      YOU CONNECT THE POWER CORD TO THE POWER OUTLET, YOU MUST CONSULT WITH A LICENSED ELECTRICIAN TO MAKE SURE THAT EVERYTHING IS PROPERLY WIRED AND THAT IT IS IN LINE WITH YOUR LOCAL LEGISLATIONS.

 The large electronic box was detached from the frame.